 Whether your migraine attack is painful in nature, ocular without pain, or both, the cause is likely the same.

-Not that long ago, researchers believed migraines were related to problems with blood flow in the brain.
+Not that long ago, researchers believed migraine attacks were related to problems with blood flow in the brain.
 Thankfully, more recent advances have led to a much more comprehensive understanding.
 We now know a lot more about migraine disease and the underlying processes that cause it.

 Today, medical researchers and doctors believe migraine attacks are caused by an interaction between the nerves and the blood vessels in the brain, classifying them as neurovascular events.
 These events occur when nerve activity causes changes in the circulation in the brain.